Best Cheap Health Insurance in Kansas (2025)

 Averages based on a Silver plan for 40-year-old adults and children who are under age 15.

-COBRA costs an average of $722 per month for a single person in Kansas.
+COBRA costs an average of $722 per month for an individual in Kansas.

 For a family, the average rate is $2,030 per month.
-A Silver plan from HealthCare.gov, on the other hand, costs $642 per month, on average, for a single person, and between $1,669 and $2,437 for a family of three to five people.
+A Silver plan from HealthCare.gov, on the other hand, costs $642 per month, on average, for an individual and between $1,669 and $2,437 for a family of three to five people.

-It can be a good idea to get rates for COBRA insurance in Kansas, but buying a plan from HealthCare.gov is usually cheaper.
+It can be a good idea to get quotes for COBRA insurance in Kansas, but buying a plan from HealthCare.gov is usually more affordable.
 If you rely on a specific coverage that your employer plan has, though, COBRA is probably a better option.

 COBRA is a program that lets you keep the health insurance plan you had at your job after you leave.